rocket-pool/RPIPs/RPIPs/RPIP-49.md

 Some form of value capture method will be included in the tokenomics rework package.
 Three options are being actively debated:
 * [RPL Burn](RPIP-45.md) - Use the surplus share to buy and burn RPL.
 * [RPL Buy & LP](RPIP-50.md) - Use the surplus share to buy RPL and deposit it in a liquidity pool.
-* Direct the surplus share to vote-eligible Node Operators, proportional to their share of vote-eligible RP
+* Direct the surplus share to vote-eligible Node Operators, proportional to their share of vote-eligible RP.

 For Saturn 1, the share will be directed based on vote-eligible RPL staked in megapools.
 There will be a vote prior to Saturn 1 going live to determine the preferred strategy starting at Saturn 2.